To have your club meeting listed in Clubs and Organizations, call 565-8527 or send an email to email@example.com.

 K9 Search and Rescue Team

 The Dolores K9 Search and Rescue Team meets for its monthly business meeting at 7 p.m. the first Thursday of each month at the K9 Doghouse, 35 Railroad Ave., Dolores.
-For more information, contact 882-4746 or visit www.k9team.org.
+For more information, contact 882-4746 or visit the Web site at www.k9team.org.

 Kiwanis Club of Mesa Verde